1989 Atlantic hurricane season: Pre-season forecasts

-Season summary
+Seasonal summary

 The Atlantic hurricane season officially began on June 1, 1989.
 It was an above average season in which 15 tropical depressions formed.
 Eleven depressions attained tropical storm status, and seven of these attained hurricane status.
 Two hurricanes further intensified into major hurricanes.
 The season was above average most likely because of relatively small amounts of dust within the Saharan Air Layer.
 Four hurricanes and one tropical storm made landfall during the season and caused 124 deaths and at least $10.2 billion in damage.
 The last storm of the season, Tropical Storm Karen, dissipated on December 4, four days after the official end of the season on November 30.

 Tropical cyclogenesis in the 1989 Atlantic hurricane season began with a tropical depression developing on June 16.
 Later that month, another tropical depression developed, and intensified, eventually becoming Tropical Storm Allison.
 After June, the month of July was slightly more active with three tropical depressions developing; however, the latter two (Hurricane Chantal and Hurricane Dean) did not form until extremely late in the month.
 August was the most active month of the season, with a total of seven tropical cyclones either existing or developing in that period.
 Although September is the climatological peak of hurricane season, only two tropical cyclones developed in that month, which later become Hurricane Hugo and Tropical Storm Iris.
 Two tropical cyclones also developed in October, and the latter one in that month eventually became Hurricane Jerry.
 Finally, one tropical cyclone developed in November; it eventually became Tropical Storm Karen and lasted until December 4.

 The season's activity was reflected with a cumulative accumulated cyclone energy (ACE) rating of 135, which is classified as "above normal".
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is tropical storm intensity.